Conscription in Greece: Duration

-As of May 2021, mandatory military service in the Hellenic Army was once again raised to 12 months for all males aged 19–45, unless serving in units in Evros, the North Aegean Region or the islands of Kalymnos, Karpathos-Kasos, Kos and Rhodes where duration was kept at 9 months.
+As of May 2021, mandatory military service in the Hellenic Army was once again raised to 12 months for all males aged 19–45, unless serving in units in Evros, the North Aegean Region or the islands of Kalymnos, Karpathos-Kasos, Kos and Rhodes, plus ELDYK, where duration was kept at 9 months.

+Under the "Agenda 2030" reform (Law 5265/2026), the training period was extended from 4 to 10 weeks, no recruits will be assigned to the Navy and Air Force, excluding holders of certain degrees who may be transferred after basic training upon request.
+The 9-month reduced service was extended to include the totality of Thrace, and all recruits will serve for about 3.5 months in border regions (transfer applications being possible after the completion of 6 months from induction).
+Women aged 20-26 may also serve voluntarily, gaining awarded points in recruitment competitions for Professional Soldiers (EPOP).

 Greek males between the age of 18 and 75 may be required to serve part-time in the National Guard (Εθνοφυλακή) if needed during a crisis or war.
 Service in the Guard is paid.

 In 1998, the Greek Parliament voted law 2641 which mandated enrollment of Greek men and women between 18 and 60 years of age into a Civil Defence Organisation (Παλλαϊκή Άμυνα ΠΑΜ).
 It was envisaged that the Civil Defence Organisation would respond to enemy action, natural disasters and all sorts of emergencies, but the law has not been enforced.